Online Safety Grants Program – Round 2 recipients

 Audience

-The target audience will include secondary school aged students from diverse backgrounds in remote, rural and metropolitan regions nationally.
+Secondary school aged students from diverse backgrounds in remote, rural and metropolitan regions nationally.

 Funding